exclusive debut

 Tasting Notes

-Leonia rosé 2020 has a clear and crystalline pale pink colour.
+The 2020 Leonia rosé sparkling has a clear and crystalline pale pink colour.
 The perlage is extremely fine and persistent, tickling the palate.
 The bouquet is elegant and complex, the first hints to appear are those of red fruits reminiscent of blackcurrant, accompanied by touches of citrus reminding us of pink grapefruit.
 Interesting citrus notes that recall orange blossom.
 The olfactory finish is guided by typical flavours of patisserie, due to the prolonged ageing on yeasts.
 The entry into the mouth is dry, clean, creamy and extremely elegant, supported by textbook acidity and excellent freshness.
 The finish is long.